zzeromin/RetroPie-Clcd/README.md

 ##About
-Small script written in Python for RetroPie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all neccessary info on a 16x2 CLCD display
+Small script written in Python for RetroPie project (https://retropie.org.uk/) running on Raspberry Pi 2,3, which displays all necessary info on a 16x2 CLCD display

 ##Features
 * Current Ddate and Time, IP address of eth0, wlan0